ms-iot/content/en-US/win10/samples/BlinkyWebServer.md

 * WebServerApp - this project registers a BackgroundTask which provides a web server and hosts an app-to-app communication service.

-* BlinkyApp - this is a UAP app similar to the Blinky sample app except that the LED power state is controlled by the webserver.
+* BlinkyApp - this is a UWP app similar to the Blinky sample app except that the LED power state is controlled by the webserver.

 ###WebServerApp